Modeling the formation of N2 and CH4 frost on Pluto's slopes: Results

 \subsection{Frost mapping and statistics}

-The geographic distribution of frost identified in this study, based on the methodology described in section \ref{ssec:methodidentidification} is presented in Figure~\ref{fig:mapfrost}.
-A comparison between the LEISA CH$_4$ and N$_2$ band depth maps at this location indicates that these frosts correspond to N$_2$ ice deposits in Sputnik Planitia (northeastern part of Figure~\ref{fig:mapfrost}) and Elliot crater ($\sim$~12\textdegree N, 139\textdegree E), and to CH$_4$ frost elsewhere.
+The geographic distribution of frost identified in this study, based on the methodology described in Sect. \ref{ssec:methodidentidification} is presented in Fig.~\ref{fig:mapfrost}.
+A comparison between the LEISA CH$_4$ and N$_2$ band depth maps at this location indicates that these frosts correspond to N$_2$ ice deposits in Sputnik Planitia (northeastern part of Fig.~\ref{fig:mapfrost}) and Elliot crater (located around ~12\textdegree N, 139\textdegree E), and to CH$_4$ frost elsewhere.
 CH$_4$ frost is detected poleward of 10\textdegree N, but its identification at lower latitudes is more difficult, as the bright spots observed with LORRI are not always associated with a distinct signal in the CH$_4$ integrated LEISA band depth.
 This bias arises from the resolution difference between the LORRI observations \citep[$\sim$~300~m per pixel,][]{Weaver2008,Hofgartner2023} and the LEISA CH$_4$ band depth maps \citep[$\sim$~2.7~km at best,][]{Gabasova2021}.